-The data above was represented using grouped frequencies and it showed parents were divided whether lack of education hindered development and perpetuated poverty in Pongwe.
-It was discovered that this is due to the attitude and lack of education to the former generation (parents) that was passed over to them by parents who never valued and did not see the connectivity between education and poverty in Pongwe area.
+The data above was shows that parents were divided whether lack of education hindered development and perpetuated poverty in Habaswein.
+It was discovered that this is due to the attitude and lack of education to the former generation (parents) that was passed over to them by parents who never valued and did not see the connectivity between education and poverty in Habaswein area.
 40% agreed and it was discovered that these were from the relatively educated class.
 The 40% who were least educated disagreed while 20% were not sure.

-Wright (1998) said that most of the problems facing contemporary world of today are as a results of poverty.
+Kendal (2004) said that most of the problems facing contemporary world of today are as a results of poverty.
 Poverty leads to the child labor and abuse as well as some diseases like HIV due to the children engagement in prostitution whereas others in working areas.

-Poverty is a risk factor for the social problems such as teenage pregnancy and STD's as well as dug addiction.
+Poverty is a risk factor for the social problems such as teenage pregnancy and STD's as well as drug addiction.
 Most of the poor children are vulnerable to such particular risks factors compared to those who are coming from the family background which are financially stable.
-Genie (2000).